10 valuable benefits of an inbound marketing strategy

 9. Videos are Powerful

 The average person watches 182 videos online each month, making visual content one of the most popular ways that information is disseminated and shared online.
+In fact, according to Holbi, 61% of marketers are planning to start with live video services such as Facebook Live.

 10. Search Ranking Really Matters